harrier77/nim_llamaserver_chatbot/README.md

 | `←` / `→` | Switch categories in model menu |
 | `Tab` | Auto-complete current slash command |
 | `Backspace` | Delete last character |

+## Web Interface Features

+The chatbot includes a modern web interface accessible at http://localhost:8000:

+- **Responsive design** - works on desktop and mobile browsers
+- **Dark/Light theme toggle** - with persistent preference storage
+- **Model selector dropdown** - search and select from available models
+- **Real-time streaming** - see AI responses as they generate
+- **Tool call visualization** - view tool executions and results in chat
+- **Conversation management** - clear chat history with new chat button